S-S-Thabit/International-Examination-Center/README.md

 The branch also communicates with centralized services hosted at the Main Building.

-📡 VoIP and IP Phones
+☎️ VoIP & IP Phones

-The network includes an independent VOICE VLAN (VLAN 50) for IP phones and VoIP traffic.
+The network includes a dedicated VOICE VLAN (VLAN 50) for IP phones and VoIP traffic.

-The VoIP infrastructure is supported by:
+The VoIP infrastructure includes:

 IP Phones
 IP-PBX / FreePBX-Asterisk
 Dedicated Voice VLAN
 QoS traffic prioritization
-Network connectivity between the two sites
+Inter-site VoIP connectivity

-Voice traffic is separated from regular user and examination traffic to provide better traffic management and QoS control.
+Voice traffic is logically separated from examination, administration, CCTV, and other network traffic.

-🔄 Routing and Redundancy
+🔄 Routing & Redundancy

 OSPFv2 is used as the internal dynamic routing protocol.